 Fortunately at the bottom of the hill was a tea room where we could dry off.
 (Do you notice the theme?)This was a steep assent.
 Quite rocky, and I ended up walking most of it.

 The Geer was in his element... in his most favourite eating place...
 McDonald's.
-This was my 1st trip in some many years, and Ant enjoyed himself bombarding me with McDonald FACTS... which I told him were probably out of date given its +10 yrs now since he worked there.
+This was my 1st trip in some many years, and Ant enjoyed himself bombarding me with McDonald FACTS... which I told him were probably out of date given its +10 yrs now since he worked there.hmmm so basically for the 5min it took to get down the hill and off the moor we were battered by hail (no exaggeration - I even got micro hail sized bruises on my leg to prove it) and wind.
+It was almost impossible to stay on the correct side of the road.
+We had to really lean over the front of our bikes to keep in control.

 Apparently it is bad I didn't know exactly what a Big Mac was until he showed me his.
 As such I had to watch "you tube" video showing how they are made!